 Bring a little Easter fun into your house by turning your little chickadees into chicks with this lovely face-painting idea.
-We’ve got a step-by-step guide to show you how to do it for your child just like the professional face painters do: you can either watch our how-to video (above) or follow our photo steps (below).
+And we've got easy, step-by-step guides to show you how to do it for your child just like the professional face painters do: you can either watch our how-to video (above) or follow our photo steps (below).

 - Face paints in the following colours: white, yellow, orange, black (see 4 of the best face paints for children, below)

 - A medium brush

 - A damp sponge

-- With white paint and a brush, carefully paint a high semi-circular shape above each eye over the eyebrows and onto the forehead.
-Make sure your child keeps their eyes closed all the time.
+With white paint and a brush, carefully paint a high semi-circular shape above each eye, over the eyebrows and onto the forehead.
+Make sure your child keeps their eyes closed while you're painting!

 With the yellow face paint, outline the white areas and then draw the outline of the chick's head.
 Add 3 tufts of feathers at the top of the chick's head (in the centre of your child's forehead) and 3 tufts at the sides (at the corner of your child's eyes) for little wings.
 Use the yellow paint and a damp sponge to fill the outline in.